zizzfizzix/mcp-gsc/README.md

 3. Restart Claude Desktop after making any changes
 4. Look for error messages in Claude's response when you try to use a tool
 5. Ensure your virtual environment is activated when running the server manually

+### Other Unexpected Issues

+If you encounter any other unexpected issues during installation or usage:

+1. Copy the exact error message you're receiving
+2. Use ChatGPT or Claude and explain your problem in detail, including:
+   - What you were trying to do
+   - The exact error message
+   - Your operating system
+   - Any steps you've already tried
+3. AI assistants can often help diagnose and resolve technical issues by suggesting specific solutions for your situation

+Remember that most issues have been encountered by others before, and there's usually a straightforward solution available.

 ---